 The newest budget airlines owned by Singapore airlines launched recently with flights from Singapore to the Gold Coast and Sydney and has now expanded to other destinations around Asia.
-We have yet to try out this new airlines, but reports from friends are it is decent and the prices are very competitive.
+We have yet to try out this new airlines, but reports from friends are that it is decent and the prices are very competitive.

 Based out of Kuala Lumpur, this budget airlines has leather seats, flight attendants dressed in red skirt suits and surprisingly decent hot meals.
 Beach destinations include cities in Australia, Bali, Langkawi, Penang, Kalibo (Boracay), Krabi and Phuket.
 With an ever expanding list of destinations, this budget airlines even flies to Europe and China.
 Tips: Do it all online: book flight, meal and check in.

 Singapore is one the main hubs for this Qantas owned budget airlines and is one of my favorite budget airlines.
 This airlines flies Asia to Australia as well as within Australia and to beach destinations Fiji, Bali, Penang, and Phuket.
 Tip: If flying into Kuala Lumpur, fly Jetstar over other budget airlines as they arrive at the main airport instead of the budget terminal.

 My last choice when it comes to flying budget.
 Although they often have the cheapest prices, the flight attendants are rude and the bathrooms are usual dirty.
 Just not a fun way to fly.
 Beach destinations include Australia, Penang, various locations in the Philippines, Krabi and Phuket.